-In addition to construct separate course models, we build separate models for demographic subgroups to facilitate finer granular personalized predictions within each course.
-As shown in Figure~\ref{fig:overview}(b), we build separate subgroup-personalized models and increase the hierarchy during MLPFL training.
-Similar to the meta-learning local model personalization for courses in Sec.~\ref{sec:person_course}, the tasks handled locally are: (i) providing a subgroup-personalized model for global aggregations and (ii) adapting the global model based on the local subgroup dataset.
+We build separate models for demographic subgroups to facilitate more fine-granular prediction personalization within each course.
+Specifically, as shown in Figure~\ref{fig:overview}(b), we build separate subgroup-personalized models and increase the hierarchy during MLPFL training.
+Similar to the local model personalization for courses as explained in Section~\ref{sec:person_course}, we undertake two tasks at the subgroup level: (i) generating a subgroup-personalized model for global aggregations and (ii) adapting the global model using local subgroup data.
 Our aim is to train a global model that is \textit{easily adaptable} to each local student subgroup.
 Therefore the optimization problem will change from (\ref{eq:mainLoss}) to:

 where $F_{\{c,I,x\}}(\cdot)$ is the meta-loss function of student subgroup $x$ (corresponding to information $I$) in course $c$, and $f_{\{c,I,x\}}(\cdot)$ is the original loss function, which is the sum of prediction loss over the dataset of group $x$ in course $c$.
-The adaptation is based on one gradient descent step, i.e., term $(b)$ in (\ref{eq:demoLoss}), which is taken over the local dataset of subgroup $x$.
-That is, our method exploits the \textit{commonality} of data across subgroups to train an adaptable global model, which can be easily tailored to each individual subgroup.
+This adaptation is performed through a single gradient descent step, indicated by term $(b)$ in (\ref{eq:demoLoss}), conducted on the local dataset of subgroup $x$.
+In essence, our approach leverages the \textit{commonality} of data across subgroups to develop an adaptable global model, readily customizable for each specific subgroup.

 To solve (\ref{eq:demoLoss}), we derive meta-gradient based local update steps.
 Similar to Scenario I, the training also proceeds through a sequence of training rounds $k\in\{1,\cdots,K\}$, with each round consisting of multiple local training iterations $e\in\{1,\cdots,E\}$.
-During each iteration $e$, the local subgroup-model $\Theta_{\{c,I,x\}}^{(e,k)}$ is updated by meta-gradient:
+During each iteration $e$, the local subgroup-model $\Theta_{\{c,I,x\}}^{(k,e)}$ is updated by meta-gradient:

 where $\eta$ is the step size, and $\nabla F_{\{c,I,x\}}$ is the meta gradient.